As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Most ICON carts are sold as LSVs and carry a 17-digit VIN.
 Decode it at the NHTSA VIN Decoder for the model year and specifications.

+Those badges confirm the model family, but not the build year.
 For carts without a VIN, check the Certificate of Origin or contact ICON customer support.
 Our ICON review covers all current models and common issues to be aware of.

 Evolution Electric Vehicles labels their carts clearly, making identification easier than most newer brands.